-Setsuko is unhappily to Mimura, an engineer with no job and a bad drinking habit.
-She had always been in love with Hiroshi but both of them failed to propose when Hiroshi left for France a few years ago.
-Now he is back and Mariko (Setsuko's sister) tries to reunite them.
-She too is secretly in love with Hiroshi.
-Written by
+Setsuko is unhappily married to Mimura, an engineer with no job and a drinking habit.
+She's always been in love with Hiroshi, but he left for France years ago without proposing.
+Now he is back and Mariko (Setsuko's sister) tries to reunite them, although secretly she loves him too.

 This is the only Ozu film based on a serialized novel (written by Jirô Osaragi

 ).
 It was a common practice in Japanese cinema at the time to adapt such novels for the screen.
 The director later recalled that he found the process of adaptation difficult.
 His usual practice was to create original scripts (invariably with his screenwriting partner Kôgo Noda